hackforla/engineering/README.md

 ### Step 3.
 Join the CoP Meeting - Come Meet Engineers from All Teams

-* Join our Engineering Community of Practice meeting every Wednesday at 6 PM PST [on hold]
+* Join our Engineering Community of Practice meeting Thursdays at 6 PM PST
 * Take the [Remote Onboarding Survey](https://docs.google.com/forms/d/e/1FAIpQLScXnJSyCXgO_RCAuCyOkG4sqGILpAepTlJ0HOaK4H_ccEVmNw/viewform) to provide feedback about your experience joining Hack for LA.

 The Engineering Community of Practice is one of many.
 [See all our Communities of Practices](https://github.com/hackforla/communities-of-practice/blob/main/README.md)